 For the best result, I'd suggest using an electric mixer for this recipe.
 One of the keys to a light, fluffy cake is beating enough air into the batter.
 This is hard to do when mixing by hand.

-Step 1 – Combine the butter and sugar in the bowl of an electric mixer.
-Beat on medium speed until light and fluffy.
+STEP 1: Combine butter and sugar in a mixing bowl and beat until light and fluffy.

-Step 2 – Add the eggs, one at a time beating between each addition.
+STEP 2: Add eggs, one at a time, to the creamed butter and sugar.
+Beating between each addition.

-Step 3 – Combine the flour, baking powder, salt and lemon zest together.
-With the mixer on the lowest setting, add half of the flour mixture, then add half of the yogurt and lemon juice.
-Repeat with remaining flour and yogurt.
+STEP 3: Combine the gluten free flour, baking powder, salt and lemon zest together.
+With the mixer on the lowest speed, add half of the flour mixture followed by half of the yogurt and lemon juice.
+Repeat with the remaining ingredients.

 Yogurt is a great replacement for something like milk in a cake.
 It makes the cake a bit richer, plus the acidity adds a little more robust flavor.